Simply Business is pleased to provide tailored insurance options from:

 It does not, however, cover the following:

 As a licensed real estate agent, you want to make sure your business is protected from any risks while doing your job, including errors and negligence.
-Also known as errors and omissions insurance, professional liability insurance protects you from claims that general liability insurance doesn’t necessarily cover.
+Also known as errors and omissions insurance, professional liability insurance protects you from claims that general liability doesn’t necessarily cover.

 For example, imagine that a real estate agent tells a client they will submit their offer to the seller but gets distracted by other priorities and forgets to submit it on time.
 As a result, the buyers don’t get the house they wanted.
 The buyers could sue the real estate agent for this mistake.

 Luckily, if the real estate agent in question has professional liability insurance, they’d be saved from having to pay legal fees or other associated costs relating to the lawsuit (up to their policy limits).
-Professional liability insurance is recommended for real estate agents to protect them from this type of risk.
+Professional liability coverage is recommended for real estate agents to protect them from this type of risk.

-Professional liability insurance can cover:
+Professional liability can cover:

-Professional liability insurance, however, does not cover:
+Professional liability, however, does not cover:

 For the most part, no matter what state you live in, if you have employees (even if they’re part-time or temporary), you may be legally required to carry workers compensation insurance.
-Otherwise known as workers comp, this insurance policy protects your business if your employees get sick or injured while working.
+Otherwise known as workers comp, this policy protects your business if your employees get sick or injured while working.

 There are plenty of reasons why having a workers compensation policy is a smart idea, mainly because if one of your employees gets hurt while on the job, you could be responsible for any associated costs.